-In accordance with OEB rate orders, pension costs are recorded on a cash basis as employer contributions are paid to the pension fund in accordance with the Pension Benefits Act (Ontario).
+In accordance with OEB rate orders, pension costs are recovered on a cash basis as employer contributions are paid to the pension fund in accordance with the Pension Benefits Act (Ontario).
 The Company recognizes the net unfunded status of pension obligations on the Consolidated Balance Sheets with an offset to the associated regulatory asset.
 A regulatory asset is recognized because management considers it to be probable that pension benefit costs will be recovered in the future through the rate-setting process.
 The pension benefit obligation is remeasured to its fair value at each year end based on an annual actuarial report, with an offset to the associated regulatory asset, to the extent of the remeasurement adjustment.
-In the absence of rate-regulated accounting, 2015 OCI would have been higher by \$284 million (2014 - lower by \$391 million).
+In the absence of rate-regulated accounting, 2016 OCI would have been higher by \$52 million (2015 - \$284 million).